zopefoundation/zope.lifecycleevent/src/zope/lifecycleevent/README.rst

 Creation
 ========

-The first event is :class:`.~IObjectCreatedEvent`, implemented by :class:`.~ObjectCreatedEvent`, which is used to communicate that a single object has been created.
+The first event is :class:`~.IObjectCreatedEvent`, implemented by :class:`~.ObjectCreatedEvent`, which is used to communicate that a single object has been created.
 It can be sent with the :func:`zope.lifecycleevent.created` function.